Johann Natterer

 Johann Natterer (9 November 1787 – 17 June 1843) was an Austrian naturalist and explorer.
 He was the son of royal falconer Joseph Natterer and along with his brother Joseph Natterer (1786–1852) took a keen interest in natural history.
 He collected natural history specimens extensively from South America and numerous species from his collections were named after him.
+Even though Natterer was seen as one of the most important actors for the imperial collection, modern research has been increasingly critical of his work.
+His success as a collector was largely based on the exploitation of slaves, the condoning of violence against the indigenous population, and the deliberate, and in some cases commissioned, acquisition of human remains.